 “It does not need experience, it just needs passion to be a Buddy.”
 Short and sweet 🙂

 Finally, what does the future hold for Chef Rakhi Khandelwal?

 She said, “I have enjoyed my journey thus far and played to my strength with Chaat items, North Indian and Rajasthani food.
 But now with the love and affection I have received from Foodies, I want to add new dishes to my menu and explore new cuisines.”

 Best of luck to you, ma’am and you have all our thanks for being such an important part of the FoodyBuddy family 🙂

-If you would like FoodyBuddy to be launched in your apartment community, please contact us by clicking here!
+If you would like to be a Home Chef on FoodyBuddy, please register by clicking here!